Blogs

 For example: Sheikh Sultan bin Zayed Al Nahyan is the father of Sheikh Zayed bin Sultan Al Nahyan.

-It is common for marriages to take place between the ruling families of the different Emirates, intertwining dynasties, but the husband's surname will always prevail over the wife's in the name of the children.
-Contrary to the great European monarchies in which the reign is transmitted from fathers to sons, in the Emirate families the power is transmitted first between brothers, by appointment, and as second resource, to the sons.
-These positions of power must be ratified by the Supreme committee .
+It is common for marriages to take place between the ruling families of the various Emirates, intertwining dynasties, but the rule will always prevail. surname of the husband over that of the wife in the name of the children.
+Unlike the great European monarchies in which the kingdom is passed down from father to son, in Emirati families power is transmitted first between brothers, by appointment, and as second resource, to the children.
+These positions of power must be ratified by the committee Supreme.

-The Al Nahyan family of Abu Dhabi is a branch of the Al Falahi House.
-This is a royal house belonging to Bani Yas and is related to the Al Falasi House to which the Al Maktoum family of Dubai belongs.
-Bani Yas is known to be a very old tribal confederation of the Liwa Oasis region.
-There are few historical data about its exact origin.
+The Al Nahyan family of Abu Dhabi is an offshoot of the Al Falahi House.
+This is a royal house that belongs to Bani Yas and is related to Al Falasi House to which the Al Maktoum family of Dubai belongs.
+Bani Yas is known to be a very ancient tribal confederation of the Liwa Oasis region.
+There are few data about its exact origin.
 The Al Nahyan royal family is incredibly large, as each of the brothers has had several children and with different women.
-The most important and recent governors of Abu Dhabi would be those who have been in power since 1971, when the UAE consolidated as a country, ceasing to be a Truce State and British protectorate.
-They are:
+The most important and recent governors of Abu Dhabi would be those who have been in power since 1971, when the United Arab Emirates was consolidated as a country, ceasing to be a Truce State and British protectorate.
+Are:

 Zayed bin Sultan Al Nahyan (1918-2004): was governor of Abu Dhabi from 1966 until his death.
 He collaborated closely with the British Empire to maintain the integrity of the territory in the face of Saudi Arabia's expansionist pretensions.
 He is considered the Father of the Nation and founder of the United Arab Emirates, along with his counterpart Rashid bin Saeed Al Maktoum of Dubai.
 Both pledged to form a Federation together with other rulers after the British military withdrawal.
 He was the first president of the United Arab Emirates, and was re-elected four times: 1976, 1981, 1986 and 1991.
 Zayed was characterized as sympathetic, peaceful and united with neighboring emirates, charitable in terms of donations, relatively liberal and permissive of private means.
 He was considered one of the richest men in the world by Forbes magazine, with a net worth of twenty billion dollars.